 - Demonstrate selection of proper technical factors.

-- Recognize professional avenues available to them beyond graduation.
+- Recognize professional avenues available to them beyond graduation and participate in CE documentation.

 - Demonstrate ethical decision making.